porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ## Basic Scrollable

-If the Modal's content doesn't fit into the current boundaries the content becomes scrollable while heading and close button stay at an absolute position.
+If the Modal's content does not fit into the current boundaries the content becomes scrollable.

 <Playground>
   <p-button @click="openModal(1)">Open Modal</p-button>